Mintbase/templates/blogchain/README.md

 });
 ```

-We can then execute the deploy contract by passing in the serverWallet as the sender
+We can then execute the deploy contract by passing in the wallet.
+If you wan't to learn about wallet connection check out the [wallet starter template](https://templates.mintbase.xyz/templates/starter-next)

 ```typescript
   await execute({ wallet }, deployArgs);